cilium/cilium/Documentation/gettingstarted.rst

       }]
   }

-Save this JSON to a file name l3_l4_policy.json in your VM, and apply the policy by running:
+Save this JSON to a file named l3_l4_policy.json in your VM, and apply the policy by running:

 ::